c4lliope/rfcs/038-resource-prototypes/proposal.md

 Resources backed by a prototype will gain all the behavior described in this proposal.
 Pipeline authors are encouraged to transition from resource types to prototypes, which they can do gradually.

 There is no EOL date specified for resource types support.
-It would likely be supported for a number of years.
+They would likely be supported for a number of years.

 ## Open Questions